Single-Member Electoral Systems

 The other prescription for who should win an election is to choose the Condorcet winner (called the “Condorcet Criterion” for a voting system).
 The Condorcet winner is a candidate that would defeat every other candidate in a 1-on-1 election.
 If a population is 40% left-wing/20% centrist/40% right-wing, the Condorcet winner is the centrist, assuming left and right-wing voters prefer the centrist to the opposite party.
 In this way, the Condorcet criterion is a way of encoding a preference for moderate candidates.

-I will also point out that the Condorcet criterion doesn’t go that far in the direction of moderation.
+I will also point out that the Condorcet criterion doesn’t go maximally far in the direction of moderation.
 You might instead imagine electing the candidate that the fewest people really hate; that would be too far in my opinion.
 In the real world, the ideology model doesn’t hold that literally, so you can easily see a left- or right-wing candidate win in a 1-on-1 election with a centrist.

 There isn’t always a Condorcet winner.
 Instead, you can have a Condorcet cycle, where A would beat B in a 1-on-1, B would beat C, and C would beat A—for example in an election where 1/3 of people prefer A>B>C, 1/3 prefer C>A>B, and 1/3 prefer B>C>A. I’m honestly not sure how often we should expect Condorcet cycles in practice.
 I don’t think it’s some crazy hypothetical; it’s quite imaginable for left-wing voters to prefer left-wing candidate (L) > traditional conservative “center-right” candidate (CR) > right-populist “far-right” candidate (FR), center-right voters to prefer CR>FR>L, and working-class voters to prefer FR>L>CR.
 Then again I would be surprised if it happened that often.
 Maybe 1 in 5 real-world elections feature Condorcet cycles?